SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 #### To edit a configuration snapshot

-To edit the configuration snapshots, just click on the menu icon located at the right of the row and then click **Edit**.
+To edit a configuration snapshots, click on the menu icon at the right of the row and then click **Edit**.

 ![Configuration Repository](/images/users-guide/DeviceManagement/devmgmt-management-configrepoedit.png)

-When ready, click **Update configuration**.
+Click **Update configuration** to save your changes.

 #### To delete a configuration snapshot